 Depending on your dog’s breed, you can find yourself knee-deep in hair twice a year.
-I can tell you that even our Rotties, who but no stretch of the imagination are fluffy dogs, can drop an enormous amount of undercoat.
+I can tell you that even our Rotties, who but no stretch of the imagination, are fluffy dogs, can drop an enormous amount of undercoat.
 You would never expect it–they don’t look like they’re wearing much.
-But when Jasmine was shaved for her surgeries, it was clearly visible she had about an inch of tightly packed undercoat.
+But when Jasmine was shaved for her surgeries, it was visible she had about an inch of tightly packed undercoat.

 That is normal shedding and not what we’re talking about.

-The difference between shedding and hair loss isn’t where you do find the hair but where you don’t find it–on your dog.
+The difference between shedding and hair loss isn’t where you find the hair but where you don’t find it–on your dog.

 Infections or parasites